 Think about it for a second.
 For thirteen years, Elsa forced herself to remain stoic and emotionless, even distancing herself from her only sibling.
 Anna lost her best friend, and being cooped up in a castle all her life, no friends around her age and your only sibling being so cold towards you.
 And then, losing your parents.
 Both had no friends, contact with the outside world, and lose their beloved folks.
 Imagine the kind of depression issues the two might have developed.

-Try to imagine the events of the film's ending from the point of view of people in the neighboring kingdom.
-A new princess ascended to the throne of Arendelle - a superhuman, emotionally unstable, unmarried girl with the power to summon blizzards at her whim, and her first act as a ruler is to banish a foreign dignitary and cut off trade with his kingdom.
-Go to war with her and she's liable to freeze your entire country.
+Try to imagine the events of the film's ending from the point of view of people in the neighboring kingdom, and how Elsa appears to them.
+A new princess ascended to the throne of Arendelle - a superhuman, emotionally unstable, unmarried girl with the power to summon blizzards at her whim, and her first act as a ruler, after a three day period of turmoil, is to banish a foreign dignitary and cut off trade with his kingdom.
+Go to war with Elsa and she's liable to summon a massive blizzard/ice storm to slam your entire country.
 Any attempt to assassinate her is doomed to failure: she can shield herself from projectiles and blades, extinguish any fire before it becomes a threat, and no poisoner will get the opportunity to strike.
 No, the most logical course of action is to make her your ally, perhaps even try to get her to marry one of your princes.

 Just how terrible Elsa’s childhood must have been: